ThinkGeo/Desktop-Maps/QuickStartGuides/QuickStartGuide_WPF_VSCode/README.md

 <img src="./assets/Add_Extensions_ScreenShot.gif"  width="840" height="580">

 ### Step 2: Create a WPF Project

-To create a new WPF project using VS Code, follow these steps:

 First, select **File → Open Folder** and choose a blank folder.
 If the TERMINAL window is not already open, select **Terminal → New Terminal** to open it.
 In this example, we will use the folder "D:\MapDemo", which will also be visible in the terminal.
 The name of the folder, "MAPDEMO," should show up in the explorer window on the left.